ahmedkas/DFD-FingerPrinting/README.md

 3- Periodically, e.g., after each burst or after time window, change the perturbation rate following a normal distribution.
 This is a user-configurable parameter.

 A proof of concept code is provided in DFD.py, it runs on top of Deep Fingerprinting (https://github.com/deep-fingerprinting/df).
+The evaluation and baseline models are similar to the ones used in the previous work.

 > The code read the data as represented by (https://github.com/deep-fingerprinting/df), and modifies the traces on the direction-level representation.